Glowpoint : General statement of acquisition of beneficial ownership (Amendment) | MarketScreener

 Item 2.
 Identity and Background.

-The Filing Person's present principal occupation is serving as the President, Chief Executive Officer, and Chairman of the Board of the Issuer.
+The Filing Person's present principal occupation is as a managing member of Burnham Hill Advisors, LLC.

 During the last five years, the Filing Person has not been convicted in a criminal proceeding (excluding traffic violations or similar misdemeanors).